Horses racing at Keeneland for the Breeders' Cup

 The Breeders' Cup at Keeneland is a once-in-a-generation event for Lexington.
 If you've lived here for years and never paid much attention to horse racing, this is the one to change that.
 If you're visiting from out of town, build your entire trip around it.

-Create your SeatGeek account now.
-Set a reminder for April 21 at Noon ET.
-Book your hotel before that.
+Create your SeatGeek account if you haven't already, and check BreedersCup.com/tickets for current availability.
+Book your hotel as soon as you can.
 And enjoy what is going to be one of the best weekends this city has seen in a long time.

 Tags